Assessment of U-Ming according to the management of its greenhouse gas emissions and of risks and opportunities related to the low-carbon transition.

 Carbon Performance alignment of companies in the U-Ming sector with the Paris agreement benchmarks.

-The company discloses an emissions intensity using an activity measure and/or emissions figure that is inconsistent with TPI’s methodology for this sector.
+The company discloses an emissions intensity and target using an activity measure and/or emissions figure that is inconsistent with TPI’s methodology for this sector.
 The carbon intensity has been recalculated according to TPI methodology.
 TPI has not made any further assumptions in order to project this company’s Carbon Performance.
-No emission intensity figures are disclosed for year 2020.
+When interpreting TPI Carbon Performance data, it is important to bear in mind that climate science shows temperature change is proportional to cumulative absolute CO2 emissions.